 In 2018, the County held two public meetings to solicit input and gain insight into the preferred types of OHV facilities and services desired in Yolo County.
-The feedback obtained during these meetings will help guide the County's 2019 OHV planning grant application process.
+Additionally, the County held a public meeting on February 21, 2019 in Woodland to provide an overview of our 2019 grant proposal and let the public know how they can stay involved in the process moving forward.
 Additionally, the County released a survey to help guide discussion on future steps in the OHV planning process.
 We encourage you to take the survey if you have not already done so.
 Links to the survey and survey results can be found below.

 The survey can be accessed here: https://www.surveymonkey.com/r/ohvyolo